deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Adam looked up.
 He'd been considering how to write back to Ava, tell her that his training would go on for at least another two years beyond what they had discussed, without breaching confidentiality or classification.
 He knew she'd accept that he couldn't discuss such things with her, but she still deserved an explanation, and he was carefully assembling that explanation in his head.

 "This is what I got in for." he said, simply.
-"I knew there had to be aliens involved *somewhere*, and…yeah."
+"I knew there had to be aliens involved *somewhere*, and...yeah."

 BASEBALL sat down.
 "You did?"